Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 3. Performance Cluster – Delivering Results, competencies are Delivering Value for Money, Managing a Quality Service, Delivering at Pace, Achieving Outcomes through Delivery Partners.

-As you can see many of the competencies are the same with some being combined as the case with Leading and Communicating.
+As you can see many of the competencies are the same with some being combined as is the case with Leading and Communicating.
 Collaborating and Partnering is synonymous with Team Working or Working Together.

 Here are sample interview questions for the Northern Ireland Civil Service.